 I don’t think I’d ever had kielbasa before.
 (Don’t front: I’ve had plenty of food you haven’t, trust me.)

 The funny thing is, here I am a few weeks after my Windmill lunch and really have no idea which one was a brat and which was a kielbasa.
 But before we get to them, let’s talk about the ambiance… I was most definitely a fish out of water early on a Sunday afternoon.
-The bar was filled with local regulars who sized me up as I ordered a crappy Bud Light and asked for a menu.
+The bar was filled with local regulars who sized me up as I ordered a light beer and asked for a menu.

 No one at that bar needs a menu.
 (I was hoping for a brat vs. kielbasa explanation on there more than anything.)
 The bartender was super-nice and eager to explain the grill situation – I was lucky, it had just been fired up and was ready to go.
 I met the aforementioned Rudy, who though a bit slow in his step, was quick to say hello and explain that I’d be getting 1.5 of each sausage because his meat supplier was making them too short.
 Like I said, the Windmill is great.

 I sat at the bar and listened to the banter of the locals.
 They made fun of each other a lot and talked about life as a part of the Boilermakers Local 237 union.
 It was just like that bar down by the piers on the second season of The Wire.
 (Hopefully without all the corruption and murder and stuff.)
 Anyway, while I listened and waited, I read the bar menu.
 Handwritten, it contained such things as “O’Dual’s,” “Ginness draught,” and “Smirinoff.”
 I was afraid to take a picture though.